Glossary

 Downtime is very often mentioned in combination with Service Level Agreements (SLAs).
 SLAs are contracts between service providers and clients that define the expected level of service, including how often the service should be up and running.
 SLAs set clear goals, such as maintaining 99.9% uptime, and describe what happens if these goals are not met, like financial penalties or service credits.
 Service providers must keep downtime to a minimum to meet these goals and avoid penalties.

-Cost Implications of Downtime
+Cost implications of Downtime

-Strategies to Minimize Downtime
+Strategies to minimize Downtime

 There is no simple answer to the question: how to reduce downtime.
 To succeed and reach 99.99% uptime, companies employ various strategies.
 Here are a few to consider: